-- have excellent antimicrobial efficacy combined with good user acceptability and skin tolerability (dermal tolerance, fragrance, colour, texture and ease of use) - · be TGA approved for skin antisepsis.
+- have excellent antimicrobial efficacy combined with good user acceptability and skin tolerability (dermal tolerance, fragrance, colour, texture and ease of use) - be TGA approved for skin antisepsis.

-The benefits of using alcohol-based hand rubs that meet the EN 1500 standards outweighs any harms.
+Benefits and harms The benefits of using alcohol-based hand rubs that meet the EN 1500 standards outweighs any harms.